Graham vs Guerrero Thompson: A TEA Success Story

 Performance Metric Graham Elementary Guerrero Thompson Elementary

 The performance data reveals meaningful differences between these two campuses.
-Graham posts a C overall at 71 while Guerrero Thompson comes in at B with a 87.
-The demographic context matters here: Graham serves 84.7% economically disadvantaged students and 67.2% English Learners, compared to 96.7% and 84.5% at Guerrero Thompson.
-Those numbers shape how we should interpret the raw scores.
+Graham earned a C overall while Guerrero Thompson earned a B. The demographic context matters here: Graham serves 82.1% economically disadvantaged students compared to 97.5% at Guerrero Thompson.
+Those numbers shape how we should interpret the ratings.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Graham school page or the Guerrero Thompson school page.